Morphological Symmetries in Robotics: Symmetries in Lagrangian mechanics

 \section{Symmetries in Lagrangian mechanics}

 In the context of dynamical systems, a symmetry is interpreted as a transformation that associates distinct system states with identical or equivalent dynamics.
-Essentially, this means that if two states are connected by a symmetry transformation, the temporal evolution of one state mirrors the symmetry-transformed temporal evolution of the other (see \cref{fig:atlas_dynamics_equivariance}a and animation \ref{animation:mini_cheetah-dynamic_symmetric_temporal_evolution}).
+Essentially, this means that if two states are related by a symmetry transformation, the temporal evolution of one mirrors the symmetry-transformed temporal evolution of the other (see \cref{fig:atlas_dynamics_equivariance}a and animation \ref{animation:mini_cheetah-dynamic_symmetric_temporal_evolution}).

 To formalize this property in robotics, we shall study symmetries from the lens of Lagrangian mechanics, a modeling framework applicable to a wide range of robot types, including rigid body, continuum, soft, and modular robots.
-To that end, we measure the robot's state through generalized position coordinates $\q \in \confSpace \subseteq \R^{\nq}$ and velocity coordinates $\dq \in \tangConfSpace \subseteq \R^{\nq}$, where $\confSpace$ denotes the constrained configuration space (a smooth manifold), and $\tangConfSpace$ represents the configuration tangent space at $\q$ (a local tangent plane).
-Thus, the system's state is numerically represented as a point in the \highlight{phase space} $(\q, \dq) \in \confSpace \times \tangConfSpace \subseteq \R^{2\nq}$.
-The system's dynamics, i.e., the temporal evolution of points in the phase space, are governed by the system's \gls{eom}.
+In this framework, the robot's state is determined by the position and velocities of its $\nq$ \gls{dof}, defined as the independent generalized position coordinates $\q \in \confSpace \subseteq \R^{\nq}$ and velocity coordinates $\dq \in \tangConfSpace \subseteq \R^{\nq}$.
+Where $\confSpace$ denotes the constrained configuration space (a smooth manifold) \citep[chpt 1.5]{lanczos2020variational_principles_mechanics}, and $\tangConfSpace$ represents the configuration tangent space at $\q$ (a local tangent plane).
+Thus, the system's state is numerically represented as a point in the \highlight{phase space} $(\q, \dq) \in \confBundle := \confSpace \times \tangConfSpace \subseteq \R^{2\nq}$.
+Furthermore, the system's dynamics (i.e., the temporal evolution of points in $\confBundle$) are governed by the \gls{eom}.
 These are derived from the Euler-Lagrange differential equations, according to the principle of least action~\citep[II.11]{lanczos2020variational_principles_mechanics}: